 Perfectly smoked salmon is one of those simple indulgences that is so satisfying.
 Salmon and smoke are just meant for each other.
 While the process is a little bit of science and a little bit art, it is super easy to make at home.

 The process is simple and the results are decadent.

-It really comes down to striking the right balance between the flavor of the salmon, the salt, a little sweetness and the smoke.
-When those all come together, you get something truly amazing that is not only wonderful to eat by itself, but it can be used as an ingredient for so many other dishes.
+The goal is to strike the perfect balance between the delicate flavor of the salmon, the smoke, salt and a little sweetness.
+When those elements come together in harmony, you get something truly amazing.
+It's not only wonderful to eat by itself but is fantastic as an add-in for numerous dishes and dips.

 The 3 Keys to the Best Smoked Salmon

 Let's not overcomplicate things.
 It's just smoked salmon after all.

 - Brine.
 A simple combination of kosher salt and brown sugar.